aalfiann/reSlim/readme.md

 ### classes/

+Add your core classes here.
+We are using PDO MySQL for the Database.

+### classes/middleware

-Add your in classes here.
+Add your middleware classes here.
 We are using PDO MySQL for the Database.